JiangYeap/turbo-consent/README.md

 `git commit -am "<description>"` : saves the changes made to the git-added files in your local repository

-`git push -u  origin <branchname>` : uploads the changes on your local repository branch to the remote repository (GitHub)
+`git push -u  origin <branch-name>` : uploads the changes on your local repository branch to the remote repository (GitHub)

 ### Before You Begin... ###

 - `git checkout` to your `master` branch (and your other shared branches) and issue a `git pull` to get the latest versions of the branches **EVERY TIME** before starting development work.

-- Before working on a new feature / bug fixing, **ALWAYS** create a separate branch with `git branch <featureName>` (use camelCase for separation) and work on that branch instead of `master`.
+- Before working on a new feature / bug fixing, **ALWAYS** create a separate branch with `git branch <feature-name>` (lower case, dashes for separation) and work on that branch instead of `master`.
 This prevents bad code from being accidentally committed to `master` branch.